 5. Carefully align the mounting plate and screw into place.
 Connect the wires to the terminal block.
 With recessed wiring, ensure the rear gasket seals around the edge of the hole in the ceiling or wall.
-This is to prevent air draughts affecting the smoke/heat entering the Alarm.
+This is to prevent air draughts affecting the CO/heat entering the Alarm.
 If the hole is too large or the Alarm does not seal it, it should be sealed with silicone rubber or equivalent.

-6. Replace the wiring cover and carefully line up the Alarm on the base and slide on (see Figure 7).

-7. Connect the mains power to the Alarm circuit.
-Check the green light on the front of the Alarm is on.

-8. Press and hold the test/hush button for 10 seconds (see Figure 8).
-The horn will sound.
+- 6. Replace the wiring cover and carefully line up the Alarm on the mounting plate and slide on (see Figure 7). - 7.
+Connect the mains power to the Alarm circuit.
+Check the green light on the front of the Alarm is on. - 8.
+Press and hold the test/hush button for 10 seconds (see Figure 8).
+The alarm will sound.
 Check that any interconnected Alarms also sound within this period.
-The test button sounds the local horn and on release this horn stops immediately, and all the interconnected Alarms can then be heard in the distance as they will continue to sound for a further 3 seconds.
+The test/hush button sounds the local alarm and on release this alarm stops immediately, and all the interconnected Alarms can then be heard in the distance as they will continue to sound for a further 3 seconds.
 Note: On initial press the Ei3028 will alarm the fire sound pattern.

-9. Attach the 'fuse board label' provided on or near the distribution board and write in date installed and the number of Alarms on the circuit.

-10. Ensure the Alarm operates correctly - see TESTING and MAINTAINING YOUR ALARM section.
+On second press the Ei3028 will alarm the CO sound pattern. - 9.
+Attach the 'fuse board label' provided on or near the distribution board and write in date installed and the number of Alarms on the circuit. - 10.
+Ensure the Alarm operates correctly see TESTING and MAINTAINING YOUR ALARM section.

-2.7 Interconnecting Alarms
+2.6 Interconnecting Alarms

-With interconnected Alarms, when one device detects Fire or CO all units will alarm.
-All horns will sound but only units detecting the emergency event will be flashing their red LED alarm indicator.
+With interconnected Alarms, when one device detects Fire or CO, all will sound.
+All alarms will sound but only Alarms detecting the emergency event will be flashing their red LED alarm indicator.

-Heat Alarms should always be interconnected to Smoke or Multi-Sensor Fire Alarms to ensure early warning.
+The Ei3028 must always be interconnected to Smoke or Multi-Sensor Fire Alarms to ensure early warning in case of fire.